diethardsteiner/diethardsteiner.github.io/_posts/2018-02-11-Webspoon-Kubernates-Part-2.md

 | Persistent Volume Claim|   N    |   N    |    Y   |
 | Controller             |   N    |   N    |    Y   |

-> **Important**: As you can imagine using the pods controller directly is not meant for scaling applications.
+> **Important**: As you can imagine creating pods directly is not meant for scaling applications.

 ![](/images/webspoon-kubernetes/kubernetes-volumes-provisioning.png)